Bangkit-Capstone-Project-CH2-PS025/machine-learning/geodata/mobility_trends/readme.md

-# Mobility Trends of COVID-2019 in Jakarta (end of 2021 and 2022)
+# Mobility Trends of COVID-2019 in Jakarta (end of 2021 and early 2022)

 Although the pandemic has subsided, these trends offer insights for developing real-time travel information, which could prove valuable for our itinerary application.
 The dataset focuses on collecting details about transportation options, traffic conditions, and crowd levels at different destinations.